 \subsection{Training}

-\mypara{Contrastive learning.} We base our approach on a contrastive learning scheme similar to CLIP~\cite{radford2021learning}, which uses large-scale pretraining to learn joint embeddings of images and text.
-In contrastive learning, embeddings for paired samples are pulled together while non-paired samples are pushed apart, thus aligning the semantic spaces for cross-modal retrieval.
-Following prior work~\cite{ruan2024tricolo}, we extend CLIP~\cite{radford2021learning} to three modalities by considering the modalities in pairs with the NT-Xent loss~\cite{sohn2016improved} between two modalities to align their representations.
-Let matrices $\mathbf{X}$, $\mathbf{D}$, and $\mathbf{T}$ represent the batch of $\ell_2$-normalized embeddings of the image, DNA, and text modalities.
-The $i$-th row of each corresponds to the same instance corresponding to a physical specimen, thus rows $X_{i}$ and $D_{i}$ are features from the same sample, forming a positive pair.
-Features in different rows $X_{i}$ and $D_{j}$, $i \neq j$, come from different samples and are negative pairs.
+\mypara{Contrastive learning.} We base our approach on a contrastive learning scheme similar to CLIP~\citep{radford2021learning}, which uses large-scale pretraining to learn joint embeddings of images and text.
+In contrastive learning, embeddings for paired specimens are pulled together while non-paired specimens are pushed apart, thus aligning the semantic spaces for cross-modal retrieval.
+Following prior work~\citep{ruan2024tricolo}, we extend CLIP~\citep{radford2021learning} to three modalities by considering each pair of modalities with the NT-Xent loss~\citep{sohn2016improved} between two modalities to align their representations.
+Let matrices $\mathbf{V}$, $\mathbf{D}$, and $\mathbf{T}$ represent the batch of $\ell_2$-normalized embeddings of the image, DNA, and text modalities.
+The $i$-th row of each matrix corresponds to the same physical specimen instance, thus rows $V_{i}$ and $D_{i}$ are image and DNA features from the same specimen, forming a positive pair.
+Features in different rows $V_{i}$ and $D_{j}$, $i \neq j$, come from different specimens and are negative pairs.
 The contrastive loss for pair $i$ is

+where $\tau$ is a trainable temperature initialized to 0.07 following \citet{radford2021learning}.
+The total contrastive loss for a pair of modalities is the sum over the loss terms for each pairs of specimens,

-where $\tau = 0.07$ is a fixed temperature, based on the initial value used in \cite{radford2021learning}.
-We apply the loss symmetrically to normalize over the possible paired embeddings for each modality \cite{zhang2021contrastive, ruan2024tricolo}.
-We repeat this for each pair of modalities and sum them to get the final loss, $L = L_{XD} + L_{DT} + L_{XT}$.
+wherein we apply the loss symmetrically to normalize over the possible paired embeddings for each modality \citep{zhang2021contrastive, ruan2024tricolo}.
+We repeat this for each pair of modalities and sum them to obtain the final loss, $L = L_{VD} + L_{DT} + L_{VT}$.